chinapedia/wikipedia.abstract.en/Page/Bletchley_Park.md

 Personnel

-AlanTuring-Bletchley.jpg's 2007 _Alan Turing_ statue]] Commander Alastair Denniston was operational head of GC&CS from 1919 to 1942, beginning with its formation from the Admiralty's Room 40 (NID25) and the War Office's MI1b.[17]
+'s 2007 _Alan Turing_ statue]] Commander Alastair Denniston was operational head of GC&CS from 1919 to 1942, beginning with its formation from the Admiralty's Room 40 (NID25) and the War Office's MI1b.[17]
 Key GC&CS cryptanalysts who moved from London to Bletchley Park included John Tiltman, Dillwyn "Dilly" Knox, Josh Cooper, and Nigel de Grey.
 These people had a variety of backgroundslinguists and chess champions were common, and in Knox's case papyrology.
 The British War Office recruited top solvers of cryptic crossword puzzles, as these individuals had strong lateral thinking skills.[18]

 On the day Britain declared war on Germany, Denniston wrote to the Foreign Office about recruiting "men of the professor type".[19]
 Personal networking drove early recruitments, particularly of men from the universities of Cambridge and Oxford.
 Trustworthy women were similarly recruited for administrative and clerical jobs.[20]
 In one 1941 recruiting stratagem, _The Daily Telegraph_ was asked to organise a crossword competition, after which promising contestants were discreetly approached about "a particular type of work as a contribution to the war effort".[21]